-What is the ONE BIG IDEA – that HIDDEN SECRET, you need to know, in order to start that mysterious journey from being a sometime sketcher, to a skilled artist.
+From beginner to skilled Artist – What is the ONE BIG IDEA – that HIDDEN SECRET, you need to know, in order to start that mysterious journey from being a sometime sketcher, to a skilled artist.
 It has nothing to do with shaky lines, or lots of rubbing out, or even lack of confidence, or not understanding colours, or problems with perspective.

 Sure – these will all need to be mastered step by step, little by little, but what is the one big thing that sets apart beginners work from skilled work.

 Why wouldn’t anyone tell me the honest truth?
-Perhaps they were afraid to put me off art, perhaps they didn’t want to lose their ‘artistic’ friend, they didn’t want to cause a scene, maybe they didn’t want to be seen as critical.
+Perhaps they were afraid to put me off art.
+Perhaps they didn’t want to lose their ‘artistic’ friend, they didn’t want to cause a scene.
+Maybe they didn’t want to be seen as critical.

 Perhaps I never asked the Question?